 Veterans that obtain an Individual Unemployability rating instead of a 100% P&T PTSD rating can work, just not much.
 There are income limits if you obtain Individual Unemployability benefits.
 Veterans with accommodations at work are often eligible.
 However, we want to stress if you are working, it can be hard to obtain Individual Unemployability benefits.

 The Individual Unemployability lawyers at Woods & Woods can assist if you are not currently working.
 Our law firm is dedicated to helping those veterans who we feel need immediate assistance.
-Our law firm often accepts clients based upon a needs basis.
+Our law firm often accepts clients based on a needs basis.
 Our goal is to help those veterans who can’t put food on the table for their families.
-We have partner law firms nationwide to help veterans with a wide-array of claims.
+We have partner law firms nationwide to help veterans with a wide array of claims.
 Woods & Woods wants to help as many veterans as we can.

 Talk to Our VA Disability Lawyers About Your 100% P&T PTSD Benefits Claim

 Need help with your 100% P&T PTSD rating claim?
 Give the PTSD veterans disability benefits lawyers at Woods & Woods a call.
 There is never a fee for a legal consultation about your 100% P&T PTSD rating claim.
 We can discuss your 100% P&T PTSD rating claim see what legal avenues are available to you.
 There is never an obligation to hire Woods & Woods just because you gave us a call about your 100% P&T PTSD rating claim.